Home / Use Cases / Backup Drill

 Frequently asked questions

 Isn’t it enough if our backup software verifies the jobs internally?
-The internal verification checks whether the backup file is readable — that’s helpful but not sufficient.
-A real restore drill checks whether the recovered system also functions: whether the database starts, whether the application connects, whether users can sign in.
+Internal verification checks whether the backup file is readable — helpful, but not sufficient.
+A real restore drill checks whether the recovered system actually works: whether the database starts, whether the application connects, whether users can sign in.
 That’s a different class of test.

 Do we really need a third-party backup for Microsoft 365?
 Often yes, but not always.
-Microsoft secures the infrastructure — what Microsoft does not do is a long recovery horizon for accidentally deleted or attacker-manipulated data.
-The standard retention for deleted mails is 30 days, for deleted accounts similar.
-Whoever has to go back further needs their own solution.
-In the drill that quickly becomes visible.
+Microsoft protects the infrastructure — what Microsoft does not provide is a long recovery horizon for accidentally deleted or attacker-manipulated data.
+The default retention for permanently deleted emails is 14 days (extendable to a maximum of 30); deleted mailboxes remain recoverable for 30 days.
+If you need to go back further, you need your own solution.
+The drill makes this visible very quickly.

 How long does a drill take overall?
-Preparation and scenario definition around one week, the actual drill execution typically one day in the sandbox, evaluation and runbook creation one to two weeks.
-For the first iteration that’s about 3 to 4 weeks duration, with a manageable time commitment on your side.
+Preparation and scenario definition around one week, the actual drill typically one day in the sandbox, evaluation and runbook writing one to two weeks.
+For the first iteration that’s about 3 to 4 weeks end to end, with a manageable time commitment on your side.

 What if the drill shows our backup concept has gaps?
 That’s exactly what the drill is for.
-Gaps are good news in the first instance — they are known, instead of surprising you in an emergency.
-Together with you we prioritize which gaps need to be closed first and which are acceptable.
-Not every gap has to be fixed immediately, but every one should be consciously decided.
+Gaps are, first of all, good news — they’re known, instead of surprising you in an emergency.
+Together we prioritize which gaps need closing first and which are acceptable.
+Not every gap has to be fixed immediately, but every one should be a conscious decision.